VendDair/Bottlegram-old/README.md

 To use it you need to start the server by yourself on your pc

+[Here](http://venddair.pythonanywhere.com) are the demo server to test the app\
+Just copy the link at paste in the app to test it

 ## Some Pictures of the app

 Main Page with posts